DownTheMatrix/MyReads-Book-Tracking-App/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+Alternatively, you can view the live version [here](https://elated-swanson-1fbc38.netlify.com/).

 ## Search Terms

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms.
 Here they are: